ngandrass/moodle-tool_userautodelete/README.md

 - Ignoring users with specific roles
 - Highly configurable (deletion and warning thresholds, email templates, enabling/disabling of single features, etc.)
 - Logging of deletion events
+- Automated testing and support for all active Moodle releases

 ## Configuration and Usage